dwiwad/hockey_site/README.md

 ## Goals

-- 📊 Static blog-style analysis of NHL teams, players, games, and historical trends
+- 📊 Static deep dive-style analysis of NHL teams, players, games, and historical trends
 - 🖥  Live game dashboards using the NHL API that track the "shape of the game" with my novel metrics of Depth, Physicality, Defensive Success, etc.
 - 📁 Separate pages for:
-	- Blog Posts (static analyses)
+	- Deep Dive Posts (static analyses)
 	- Live Dashboards
 	- Team and player stat lookups
 	- About me